A Writer’s Three-Week Trajectory

 Ä Will this question drive me to deeper levels of critical inquiry?
 Consider the strategy of moving from more “obvious” to more complex responses to your driving question

 Ä The text might lead you to new insights in your analytical inquiry

 Ä Keep the all-important “questioning mentality” alive—be open to new directions

 Ä Research, when necessary and appropriate to the assignment (key idea: your research should complement, not control, your thinking)

-Ä Respond to your driving question in the form of a thesis statement (key idea: remember, the thesis idea may take more than one sentence to establish, keeping length requirements in mind)—refer to the thesis links on the syllabus for guidance.
+Ä Respond to your driving question in the form of a thesis statement (key idea: remember, the thesis idea may take more than one sentence to establish, sometimes even more than a paragraph or more … keeping length requirements in mind)—refer to “Thesis Construction” online handout for assessment “protocols”

 Ä Commentary from your instructor or the Writing Center